-9 AI for Educators and Learners
+11 AI for Education and Learning

 Of all the domains being transformed by artificial intelligence, education is perhaps the most critical to get right.
 The stakes are uniquely high.
 Used wisely, AI has the potential to be a massively positive force, augmenting the work of teachers and deepening the learning of students in ways we are only beginning to imagine.
 Used incorrectly, however, it could be catastrophic, undermining the development of critical thinking and eroding the very foundations of academic integrity.
-This chapter is a guide to navigating that high-stakes environment.

-The Myth of the Personalized Tutor
+The myth of the personalized tutor

 The arrival of powerful generative AI has fueled a seductive, decades-old myth: that the ultimate goal of technology in education is to create a personalized, all-knowing AI tutor for every learner.
-This vision promises a revolution, a future where a “personalized Aristotelian tutor” is available to every student, adapting to their unique learning style, language, and pace.
-This narrative is powerful, but it is built on a fundamental misunderstanding of how we learn and what education is for.
+The vision promises a revolution, a future where a “personalized Aristotelian tutor” is available to every student, adapting to their unique learning style, language, and pace.
+The narrative is powerful, but it is built on a fundamental misunderstanding of how we learn and what education is for.

 The myth of the personalized tutor assumes that the primary obstacle to learning is the inefficient delivery of information.
 This argument has some merit in specific contexts; in places where the main obstacle to education is a lack of access to books, internet, and educators, an AI tutor could be a game-changer.
 However, this is not the case for the majority of learners in developed nations.